 Please note that the KL2 program is particularly committed to increasing diversity of the research workforce.
-Therefore, we have set a goal that at least 50% of KL2 scholars will be from under-represented minority (URM) backgrounds.
+Therefore, we have set a goal that at least 50% of KL2 scholars will be from underrepresented racial and ethnic groups (UREGs).
 Members of underrepresented groups are encouraged to apply.

-Please note: NIH/NCATS will not support international work on the KL2 grant, so all research projects must be based in the United States.
+Please note: NIH/NCATS will not support international work or work with an international component on the KL2 grant, so all research projects must be based in the United States.

 Letter of Intent:

 Individuals considering applying to the Duke CTSA KL2 are strongly encouraged to submit a Letter of Intent (LOI) via Duke’s MyResearchProposal.
 A completed LOI includes a tentative project name, brief project summary (no more than one paragraph) and your anticipated primary mentor.
 Letters of Intent are strongly encouraged, but not required.
-Strongly recommended letters of intent are due November 1, 2018 via myRESEARCHproposal.
+Letters of intent are due November 2, 2020 via myRESEARCHproposal.

 Letters of Intent for the KL2 program at Duke are completed using forms on myRESEARCHproposal.
-Please follow the directions below to understand the form, format, and submission of a Letter of Intent.
+Please follow the directions below to submit a LOI.

-Proposals are submitted via Duke’s myRESEARCHproposal online submission system.
+KL2 Proposals are submitted via Duke’s MyResearchProposal online application software.

-- To apply, visit myRESEARCHproposal, click on “Create New User” (or log in if you already have an account).
+- To apply visit http://bit.ly/myresearchproposal, click on “Create New User” (or log in if you already have an account).

-- For questions concerning myRESEARCHproposal passwords or system issues, please contact Anita Grissom or Lesia O’Hara at email@example.com.
+- For any questions concerning MyResearchProposal passwords or system issues, please contact email@example.com

 - Completed application form.